Towards Ontology-driven development with derived data, process, object, and message models.

 FIBO is a business conceptual model, and Conceptual Enterprise Data Models are entity-level.

-Therefore, there are only 149 Data Items derived from FIBO Object Properties in FIB-DM.
-Consequently, most entities don’t have attributes.
+Therefore, FIB-DM has only 149 Data Items derived from FIBO Object Properties.
+Most entities don’t have attributes.

-OWL has an Open World Assumption, and FIBO leaves the door wide open.
+OWL has an Open World Assumption, and FIBO opens the door.
 Again, this is perfectly fine for a business domain ontology.

 Single value assumption

-Most Data Properties in FIBO are not limited to one cardinality, and there only 10 owl:FunctionalProperty declared.
-For an out-of-the-box model transformation that means the data properties are multi-values and get a wrapper UML-Class (entity).
+Most Data Properties in FIBO are not limited to one cardinality and only ten owls:FunctionalProperty declared.
+The data properties are multi-values for an out-of-the-box model transformation and get a wrapper UML-Class (Entity).

 Parent Data Items